 - General use: The material should be chosen with regard to who will use and how it will be used.
 For example, surgical instruments should be lightweight, functional, and ergonomic.
 At the same time single-use drug delivery products (e.g., tubing, bags, needles, and connectors) should be flexible, durable, transparent, sterile, and, most importantly, cost-effective.

-Medical and Pharmaceutical Solutions from Rodon Medical Molding
+Medical and Pharmaceutical Solutions from Sterling Healthcare Manufacturing

-At The Rodon Group, we understand the importance of quality in component manufacturing.
+At The Sterling Healthcare Manufacturing, we understand the importance of quality in component manufacturing.
 By leveraging our extensive knowledge of the medical and pharmaceutical industries, we provide full-service, turnkey plastic injection molding solutions that fully comply with industry specifications and standards.
 For additional information about our plastic injection molding capabilities and how we serve the medical and pharmaceutical industries, contact us today.

 Want to Learn More?